lajobu/Machine_learning_R_cars/README.md

 ## :star: Conclusions:

-* For the dataset `cars` the best `classification` model is `Quadratic Discriminant` with ` repeated cross validation` and `down-sampling`
+:round_pushpin: For the dataset `cars` the best `classification` model is `Quadratic Discriminant` with ` repeated cross validation` and `down-sampling`

-* In `imbalanced` data one cannot trust the `accuracy` to compare models, the model tends to predict the most common `class`, hence other kind of measures are recomended, in our case `ROC` was used
+:round_pushpin: In `imbalanced` data one cannot trust the `accuracy` to compare models, the model tends to predict the most common `class`, hence other kind of measures are recomended, in our case `ROC` was used

-* `K nearest neighbors` and `support vector machine` are models that do not work very well with `multiclass` dependent variable, it would be better to use them in case of `binomial` depdent varaible
+:round_pushpin: `K nearest neighbors` and `support vector machine` are models that do not work very well with `multiclass` dependent variable, it would be better to use them in case of `binomial` depdent varaible

-* Before applying demanding models, it is convenient to analize `ceteris paribus` what is expected to happen, in our case it was analized what will happen when `down-sampling` is applied
+:round_pushpin: Before applying demanding models, it is convenient to analize `ceteris paribus` what is expected to happen, in our case it was analized what will happen when `down-sampling` is applied

-* `Computational time` matters, and it should be taken into consideration when applying `machine learning` models, hence the `data preparation` is really important in these cases.
+:round_pushpin: `Computational time` matters, and it should be taken into consideration when applying `machine learning` models, hence the `data preparation` is really important in these cases.
 In certain instances it is recommended to `parallel` the process, when the algorithm allows to do it (`doParallel` and `doMC` packages can be used)

-* In case of having a `big data` and `imbalance clases` it is really productive to use `down-sampling`, in terms of `computational time` and `performance` of the model
+:round_pushpin: In case of having a `big data` and `imbalance clases` it is really productive to use `down-sampling`, in terms of `computational time` and `performance` of the model

-* When performing a `Machine Learning` analysis it is important to have enough memory in the system which would allow one to save the results
+:round_pushpin: When performing a `Machine Learning` analysis it is important to have enough memory in the system which would allow one to save the results